Straighter Flow Matching via a Diffusion-Based Coupling Prior: Introduction

 \section{Introduction}

 Generative models have achieved remarkable success across multiple fields.
-One large class of generative models builds a mapping from data distribution to the prior distribution and learns the inverse mapping {with ordinary differential equation (ODE) to generate data}.
-Using this paradigm, diffusion models have made significant progress in various domains~\cite{sohl2015deep,song2020score,ho2020denoising,chen2020wavegrad,luo2021diffusion,rombach2022high,fei2022generative}.
-Notably, an emerging type of approach, known as flow matching~\cite{liu2022flow,lipman2022flow,albergo2023building}, can achieve one-step generation while perform comparably with the diffusion models~\cite{liu2022flow,le2023voicebox,Wu_2023_CVPR}.
-Flow matching methods estimate a time-dependent velocity field {(i.e., the drift term of ODE)} similar to the diffusion models but sidestep the subtle selection of hyper-parameters.
-As depicted in~\cref{fig:illu}, flow matching methods first identify a coupling strategy that binds elements in prior distribution to those in data distribution {when calculating objectives to learn the shortest straight path between each coupling~\cite{liu2022flow,liu2023insta}}. {With nearly straight trajectories, flow matching methods can facilitate one-step generation with Euler method while performing comparably with diffusion models.}
+One class of generative models builds a mapping from data distributions to the prior distribution and learns the inverse mapping with ordinary differential equation (ODE) to generate data~\cite{chen2018neural}.
+Using this paradigm, diffusion models have made significant progress in vision domains~\cite{song2021score,ho2020denoising,rombach2022high}.
+Flow matching, an emerging approach, compares favorably with diffusion models by estimating a time-dependent velocity field, avoiding hyperparameter tuning and numerous denoising steps~\cite{liu2022flow,lipman2022flow,albergo2023building}.
+As depicted in~\cref{fig:illu}, flow matching methods first identify a coupling strategy that binds elements in the prior distribution to those in the data distribution when calculating objectives to learn the shortest straight path between each coupling~\cite{liu2022flow,liu2023insta}.
+Nearly straight trajectories enable one-step generation via the Euler method, minimizing time discretization errors.

-Discovering tractable and scalable sample couplings for flow matching remains a challenging problem.
-The ideal solution of a coupling strategy would be an optimal transport plan, but this is computationally prohibitive for high-dimensional data.
-Thus, existing flow matching methods typically fall into two types {to yield effective couplings} for straightening path: multi-round straightening training~\cite{liu2022flow} and leveraging underlying information within minibatches~\cite{pooladian2023multisample,tong2023conditional,tong2023improving}.
-Specifically, Rectified Flow (RF)~\cite{liu2022flow} gradually finds effective couplings by recursively training a new RF with synthesized data from the previous one.
-Nevertheless, the multi-round training strategy {raises concerns about} the degradation in image quality or diversity~\cite{alemohammad2023self}. {On the other hand, concurrent works leverage inherent information over samples to derive couplings~\cite{tong2023improving,pooladian2023multisample}, i.e., solving the optimal transport (OT) problem within minibatch samples.} However, minibatch samples does not capture the complexity across the whole data distribution, hindering the applications of these methods to real-world tasks.
+However, discovering tractable and scalable couplings in flow matching is challenging.
+Optimal transport plan provides optimal solution, but this is computationally prohibitive for high-dimensional data.
+Thus, existing methods address this by using either multi-round training~\cite{liu2022flow}, or leveraging underlying information within mini-batches to find couplings~\cite{pooladian2023multisample,tong2023improving}.
+The former leads to redundant models and accumulated errors, potentially degrading image quality~\cite{alemohammad2023self}.
+The latter does not capture the complexity across the entire data distribution, hindering applications to complex tasks in the real world.